Student Organization, Leadership and Engagement Office (SOLE)

 Advisor & Thought Partner

-We act as an advisor and thought partner to the Institute’s programming boards, student governing bodies, and over 500 organizations by providing guidance, tools, expertise, and resources.
+We serve as an advisor and thought partner to the Institute’s programming boards, student governing bodies, and more than 350 organizations, offering guidance, tools, expertise, and resources.

 Engage